CoreRushFit/corerushfit.github.io/README.md

 # Core Rush Fit
-The SPA for the domain
+The SPA for the domain.